Esteghlal F.C.: 2001–present: Iran Pro League Era

 2001 marked the first year of the newly founded Iran Pro League.
 Going into the final day, Esteghlal was on top of the league's table; however, with an Esteghlal loss and a Persepolis win, Persepolis was crowned as the league's inaugural champion.
 However, the 2001–02 Hazfi Cup provided some consolation for Esteghlal as they beat Fajr Sepasi 4–3 on aggregate to win the cup.
-The 2002–03 season was one of the worst years in club history, as they finished 9th under the management of Roland Koch and were eliminated in the group stage of the AFC Champions League.
+The 2002–03 season was one of the worst years in club history, as they finished 9th and were eliminated in the group stage of the AFC Champions League.

 In July 2003, Amir Ghalenoi was appointed manager of Esteghlal.
-In his first year, Esteghlal finished runner-up in the league, finishing two points behind the champion Pas Tehran.
+In his first year, Esteghlal finished runner-up in the league behind the champion Pas Tehran.
 Ghalenoi also made it to the final of the Hazfi Cup losing 2–5 on aggregate to Sepahan.
 His second season proved to be less successful as Esteghlal finished 3rd and failed to qualify to the AFC Champions League.
-However, the 2005–06 season was a completely different year; Esteghlal were crowned champions of the Iran Pro League for the first time in the Pro League era.
-At the end of the season, Ghalenoi left Esteghlal for the national team job.
+However, the 2005–06 season Esteghlal were crowned champions of the Iran Pro League for the first time in the Pro League era.

 In 2006 after the departure of Amir Ghalenoi, his assistant and youth team coach Samad Marfavi took over the head-coaching job.
 Esteghlal had a disappointing season, finishing fourth, thus failing to secure a spot in the AFC Champions League, as well as only reaching the Round of 16 in the Hazfi Cup with a shock defeat by Fajr Sepasi.
-After Marfavi's departure in August 2007, another Esteghlali great, former goalkeeper Nasser Hejazi took over; but after only 14 games and 4 defeats, Hejazi was fired as manager in November 2007.
+After Marfavi's departure in August 2007, Nasser Hejazi took over; but after only 14 games and 4 defeats, Hejazi was fired as manager in November 2007.
 Firouz Karimi was hired as the temporary head coach for the remainder of the season; he did not fare much better than Hejazi and the team finished 13th in the league, its lowest finish ever.
 Firouz Karimi was fired in May 2008 and Amir Ghalenoi was hired again in July 2008.